meklort/bcm5719-fw/README.md

 sudo ./utils/bcmregtool/bcmregtool --apeboot=ape/ape-port0.bin
 ```

+Once the APE firmware is running, BMC network communication via NC-SI should be functional.
+To test connectivity to the host, reload the module with `modprobe tg3` or rebind the ports as above by writing to `bind` instead of `unbind`, as applicable.
+Unload the driver again before continuing to the next step.

 Once tested, the APE firmware can be loaded into the device using the following command:
 ```bash
 cd build